5c077/exRNA-NF/README.md

 | Bray-Curtis | Σ\|p₁ₖ−p₂ₖ\| / Σ(p₁ₖ+p₂ₖ) | 0–1 | Ordination, clustering, widely understood |
 | Aitchison | Euclidean in CLR space | 0 → ∞ | Statistically rigorous for compositional data |

-Use **Aitchison distance** as the primary metric for PERMANOVA and ordination.
-Use **Bray-Curtis** as a supplementary metric for visual presentation.
+The **Aitchison distance** is a great primary metric for PERMANOVA and ordination.
+Use **Bray-Curtis** as a supplementary metric for downstream visualization.

 ---